dotnet/maui-samples/README.md

 ## Using IDEs

-IDE integration into Visual Studio, Visaul Studio for Mac, and Visual Studio Code are a work in progress.
+IDE integration into Visual Studio, Visual Studio for Mac, and Visual Studio Code are a work in progress.

 ### Visual Studio